-The main objective of this project is to enhance Cambodia's national capacity to formulate, implement, manage and monitor a pro-poor trade policy that is consistent and supportive of the country's National Strategic Development Plan.
+EIF is working to enhance Cambodia's national capacity to formulate, implement, manage and monitor a pro-poor trade policy that is consistent and supportive of the country's National Strategic Development Plan.

-- The Multi-Donor Trust Fund – also known as Trade Sector Development Program (TDSP), has significantly contributed to Trade SWAp Pillar Roadmaps Goal 1: Reform and Cross-Cutting Issues for trade Development.
-As a result, 28 projects have been approved and implemented by different implementing agencies since March 2009.
-TDSP was extended with extra funding provided by the European Union (EU) (US$3.1 million).
+- The Multi-Donor Trust Fund, also known as Trade Sector Development Program (TDSP), has significantly contributed to trade development.
+As a result, 28 projects have been approved and implemented by different agencies since March 2009 and the TDSP was extended with extra funding provided by the European Union of US$3.1 million.

-The High Value Silk Project of the Cambodia Export Diversification and Expansion Program (CEDEP) I, which ended in March 2016, aimed to promote high-value silk exports.
-The goal was to increase the competitiveness of the Cambodian silk sector to create jobs, particularly for women, support export diversification, reduce poverty and boost income growth.
-Cambodian companies participating in the High‑Value Silk Project benefited from individual coaching, advisory support and training to develop their products and markets.
-They also received support to establish business contacts worldwide and develop long-term partnerships.
+EIF worked to promote Cambodia's high-value silk exports, increasing the competitiveness of the silk sector to create jobs, particularly for women, support export diversification, reduce poverty and boost income growth.
+Cambodian companies benefitted from individual coaching, advisory support and training to develop their products and markets.

 - 100% increase in weavers’ monthly average income from silk weaving from 2012 to 2016.

-- 88 new jobs created by the 14 project beneficiary companies since 2012.
+- 88 new jobs created by 14 project beneficiary companies since 2012.

 - 168 weavers newly contracted by the 14 project beneficiary companies since 2012.

-- Contacts were established with more than 300 prospective buyers in Europe, the United States of America (USA), Japan, Australia and New Zealand which resulted in more than US$200,000 of new orders concluded or under negotiation.
-ITC also facilitated the establishment of five new sales outlets in Phnom Penh for sales to the tourist market.
+- Contacts were established with more than 300 prospective buyers in Europe, the US, Japan, Australia and New Zealand, resulting in more than US$200,000 of new orders concluded or under negotiation.
+ITC facilitated the establishment of five new sales outlets in Phnom Penh for sales to the tourist market.

 - 1 SME registered as Guaranteed Fair Trade Organization by the World Fair Trade Organization.

-Royal Academy of Culinary Arts (ACAC) of Cambodia
+Enhancing trade – Royal Academy of Culinary Arts

-- Appropriate “green” technology such as solar water heating and solar electricity generation for the needs of the Academy will be installed.
+- Appropriate green technology such as solar water heating and solar electricity generation for the needs of the Academy installed.

 - Six short courses for non-professionals were developed and were implemented in December 2016 and continued in the first quarter of 2017.
 The topics include: Christmas cookies, how to prepare the perfect steak, Valentine dinner, table setting, pasta, basic sushi.

 - An up-to-date cassava value chain study was completed and disseminated.
-The study focuses on the two main components of the export value chain: export of cassava chips and export of processed cassava (starch, flour, ethanol).
+The study focuses on the two main components: export of cassava chips and export of processed cassava (starch, flour, ethanol).
 SPS requirements for key export markets were identified as well as the role of women in value generation.
-The value chain study builds on the 2010 VCA produced by Ministry of Commerce (MoC) with UNDP support.

 - Eight cassava associations in the four target provinces of the project were created and registered with the MoC.

-- 70 members (50 men, 20 women) of the eight cassava associations were trained on the roles and functions of cassava associations in September 2015 and 90 members (70 men, 20 women) were also on contract farming and its application in the cassava sector in June 2015.
+- 70 members of eight cassava associations trained in the roles and functions of cassava associations in September 2015, and 90 members trained in contract farming and its application in the cassava sector in June 2015.

-- A workshop on trade facilitation and export procedures of cassava-based products was also organized in Battambang province in June 2016.
-There were 85 participants (including 15 women) from the private sector (8 cassava associations, 32 private companies) and officials from the sub-national administration at the workshop.
+- Workshop on trade facilitation and export procedures of cassava-based products organized in Battambang in June 2016 with 85 participants from the private sector (8 cassava associations, 32 private companies) and officials from the sub-national administration.

-- The key issues affecting the marine fishery sector were identified and a roadmap for value chain development was completed.
+- Key issues affecting the marine fishery sector were identified and a roadmap for value chain development was completed.
 Fishery value chain development has been integrated into draft of Strategic Planning Framework for Fisheries (2015-2024).

-- The project also supported the refurbishment of two processing facilities to comply with HACCP requirements.
+- Supported the refurbishment of two processing facilities to comply with HACCP requirements.

 - 184 people were trained in 2016 on good hygiene practices, the legal framework for marine fisheries, environmental impact mitigation, and HACCP.